 Aim for 30 minutes of physical activity each day.
 Look at your typical daily routines; you may already be getting more exercise than you think (vacuuming counts!)

+What other 'me time' can you fit in?
+A break can be anything that keeps you strong and well - anything that makes you feel good!

-REGULAR ACTIVITIES ğ SOMETHING DIFFERENT ð REGULAR ACTIVITIES Ö SOMETHING DIFFERENT ð TOTAL MINUTES
+REGULAR ACTIVITIES B SOMETHING DIFFERENT B REGULAR ACTIVITIES Ö SOMETHING DIFFERENT B MINUTES

 M

-Т
+T

 W

 Th

 F

 Sa

 Su

-TOTAL ME TIME :
+TOTAL ME TIME

-TRY OUR RESPITE IDEAS AND 'MINI BREAKS' TO SUIT YOUR MOOD WITH TAKE 1 MINUTE, TAKE 5 AT: carers.net.nz
+TRY OUR RESPITE IDEAS AND 'MINI BREAKS' TO SUIT YOUR MOOD WITH TAKE 1 MINUTE, TAKE 5 AT:

+carers.net.nz